remarcmij/vanilla-starter/docs/ROUTER.md

 ### 1.1 Pros and Cons of a Hash-Based Router

-The hash fragment in a url is not considered part of the web address.
-The browser only uses the url parts preceding the hash when making an HTTP request to load an HTML page.
-Changing just the hash part of the url will not cause the browser to load a new HTML file.
+The hash fragment in a URL is not considered part of the web address.
+The browser only uses the URL parts preceding the hash when making an HTTP request to load an HTML page.
+Changing just the hash part of the URL will not cause the browser to load a new HTML file.
 In a Single Page Application that uses a hash-based router you can therefore do the following without the need for backend support:

 - You can use the browsers back and forward buttons to navigate through the application's navigation history without triggering page reloads.
 - You can reload the browser and return to the same application page as specified by the hash.
 If the parameters required to fetch data are taken from the hash then that data is re-fetched automatically too.
-- You can bookmark an application url and return to the same page in the future.
+- You can bookmark an application URL and return to the same page in the future.
-- You can send the url to a friend who then lands on the expected application page.
+- You can send the URL to a friend who then lands on the expected application page.

-The downside of a hash-based router is that the url looks 'funny' because of presence of a hash.
-It also possible to use a client-side router with regular urls (no hash), however that requires backend support to ensure that always the same `index.html` file loaded, regardless of the presence of additional parameter fragments in the url in addition to the base url.
+The downside of a hash-based router is that the URL looks 'funny' because of the presence of the hash.
+It is also possible to use a client-side router that uses regular URLs (no hash), however that requires backend support to ensure that always the same `index.html` file is loaded, regardless of the presence of additional path fragments in the URL following the domain name.
+Without this backend support you would get a 404 error.

 ## 2. Using the Router